fuchsia-br/infra/go/src/presubmit/README.md

 # Building
 Build these tools using `go build`.

-There is no integration with an overall build system or checkout system (yet.)
-For now, you will have to meet the dependency on `v.io/jiri` manually and set your `GOPATH` accordingly.
+These tools depend on the `v.io/jiri` package, which can be met by syncing `https://vanadium.googlesource.com/release.go.jiri`.
+If you use `jiri` to sync Fuchsia, this repo will be checked out for you automatically under `$WORKDIR/release`, where `$WORKDIR` contains your `.jiri_root`.

-We expect this tool to be built and run automatically on the CI system.
+We expect these tool to be built and run automatically on the CI system.

 # Build example
 Given the following directory structure:

 ```
-/work/infra/go/src/presubmit/...
-/work/v23/release/go/src/v.io/...
+$WORKDIR/.jiri_root/...
+$WORKDIR/infra/go/src/presubmit/...
+$WORKDIR/release/go/src/v.io/jiri/...
 ```

 These commands would work, and will generate tools in your current directory.

 ```
-$ export GOPATH=/work/infra/go/:/work/v23/release/go
+$ export GOPATH=$WORKDIR/infra/go/:$WORKDIR/release/go
 $ go build presubmit/query
 $ go build presubmit/patch
 ```